turbinenreiter/MicroPythonSmallSats/text/Results_D-bus_Library.md

 dbus.register(foo, 'y', 'y')
 ~~~

-In Python there is only one integer data type - ```int``` - as opposed to the more fine grained options C provides.
+Python has only one integer data type - ```int``` - as opposed to the more fine grained options C provides.
 This means that internally the MicroPython D-bus library handles all versions of integers with the Python ```int``` type.

 Finally, the daemon has to connect to the bus and listen for calls.
 The shown snippet has been shortened by removing the error handling to make it easier to grasp.
 The user bus is opened, the object added with the object name and object path and the ```vtable``` is passed.
 The name is requested on the bus and then the daemon starts listening on the bus in a loop.